tinacms/tina-cloud-starter/readme.md

 The [Forestry extension](https://marketplace.visualstudio.com/items?itemName=jeffsee55.forestry-schema) will provide linting errors if you've configured your content models incorrectly.

-### Bonus
+### Explore the GraphQL API

-If you're using VS Code you can have GraphQL syntax highlighting in your queries, add the [GraphQL VS Code extension](https://marketplace.visualstudio.com/items?itemName=GraphQL.vscode-graphql)
+If you're using VS Code you can have GraphQL syntax highlighting in your queries, add the [GraphQL VS Code extension](https://marketplace.visualstudio.com/items?itemName=GraphQL.vscode-graphql) and can direct it to `http://localhost:4001/graphql`.